jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 ### Modifying the XML files

-Generally, You can override the XMLs that the game has.
-The game will use your own version instead.
-However, you must follow the XML level structure similar to the game has.
+Generally, you can override the game's XML files.
+The game will use your version instead.
+However, you must follow the same XML hierarchy as the game uses.
 For example, to make Maiev's Fan of Knives (Q) to have no cooldown and do insane damage, your XML should look something like this:

 ```xml
 <?xml version="1.0" encoding="us-ascii"?>